The-Data-for-Children-Collaborative/Building-Heights_Phase1/src/models/imele_train/README.md

 after having written in `test0.csv` a series of pairs.

+One needs to download a pretrained version of the SENet network for transfer learning, which can be done once and for all with the command

+     wget -O pretrained_model/encoder/senet154-c7b49a05.pth --no-check-certificate -c http://data.lip6.fr/cadene/pretrainedmodels/senet154-c7b49a05.pth

 This is still a work in progress, most likely the code will not work in reasonable time, or will not work at all.